ThyLAW/CapstoneFinal/README.md

 This project will demonstrate simple vulnerable web application(s) being scanned and rejected by CI/CD pipeline through various testers and linters and then demonstrate a "fixed" application successfully being passed throughout the pipeline.

+The "main" branch will host the insecure application.
+The "fixedbranch" hosts all of my fixes for the main branch.
+For demonstration purposes, merge the fixedbranch into a clone of the main branch and watch it go through the pipeline after modifying the triggers.

 ![Final Diagram](/FinalDiagram.png)

 ### Tools Used